 The Blount County Public Transportation System is very proud to serve the Blount County community.
 BCPTS busses transport individuals to daily appointments, to shop, to buy groceries, or just visit with friends and neighbors.
-Among the types of services offered are demand response, routes for The Arc of Blount County, Senior Centers, the Retired Senior Volunteer Program (RSVP), and Wallace State GED classes.
+Among the types of services offered are demand response, routes for the Senior Centers, & the Retired Senior Volunteer Program (RSVP).

 BCPTS furnishes reliable, reasonably priced transportation for our county citizens with disabilities that restrict mobility.
 The lifts and wheelchair securement systems designed for our vehicles are easy to operate and make transporting passengers very simple.

 Our lifts are 30” wide.
 The lifts are designed to support a total of 650 pounds.
 If you have a special type of wheelchair, which will require a lift wider than 30”, please advise our scheduler, when you set up your trip.